-A student who fails to attend a scheduled hearing, after receiving notice that they have been accused of violating the Code and after receiving appropriate notification of the hearing, may be subject to further disciplinary action by the Dean of Student Services.
+A student who fails to attend a scheduled hearing, after receiving notice that he/she has been accused of violating the Code and after receiving appropriate notification of the hearing, may be subject to further disciplinary action by the Dean of Student Services.
 Under these circumstances, the Hearing Officer or the Hearing Panel may elect to proceed with the hearing without the Accused Student and render a decision based on the evidence presented.

-A witness with evidence critical to any adjudication process related to a violation of the Code, who refuses to attend a scheduled hearing, after being called by the Director of Judicial Affairs, a Hearing Officer, or the Hearing Panel and receiving reasonable notification of a hearing may be subject to disciplinary action.
+A witness with evidence critical to any adjudication process related to a violation of the Code, who refuses to attend a scheduled hearing, after being called by the Director of Student Conduct & Community Standards, a Hearing Officer, or the Hearing Panel and receiving reasonable notification of a hearing may be subject to disciplinary action.